aHumbleCoder/Chat/README.md

 # Chat
-It serves as a demo of using various technologies
+It serves as a demo of using various technologies(websocket, zookeeper, kafka, elasticsearch, cassandra...)